-CAUTION:
+▲ CAUTION:

-It is important to do the following:
+J It is important to do the following:

 - Ensure that the generator receptacle is clean and free of obstruction. - Carefully insert the lead connector pin into the generator receptacle without bending the lead connector. - Visually inspect that the connector pin is clean and completely inserted. - Electrical connection to the generator is not established until the setscrew is completely tightened with the hex screwdriver.
-Failure to make a good connection can result in HIGH impedance during a System Diagnostics or erratic stimulation at varying intensity due to rapid, unpredictable changes in lead impedance, which is expected to adversely affect device effectiveness and may have serious safety consequences. - Gently grasp and pull on lead connector boot (the thick section of the lead) to verify the lead is properly secured inside the generator receptacle.
+Failure to make a good connection can result in HIGH impedance during a System Diagnostics or erratic stimulation at varying intensity due to rapid, unpredictable changes in lead impedance, which is expected to adversely affect device effectiveness and may have serious safety consequences.
+Additionally, for generators capable of tachycardia detection, heartbeat sensing may be compromised. - Gently grasp and pull on lead connector boot (the thick section of the lead) to verify the lead is properly secured inside the generator receptacle.
 Do not pull on the lead body (thin section) or use excessive pull force, because this may cause lead damage.